![]() |

 CB: Pepe (Portugal/Brazil)

 Born in Brazil, Pepe moved to Portugal playing for Maritimo.
-In 2004, he moved to Porto while he established himself as one of the best defender in Portugal.
+In 2004, he moved to Porto while he established himself as one of the best defenders in Portugal.
 In 2007, he earned a dream move to Real Madrid.
 At the time of writing, he won two Champions' league with them.
 Although born in Brazil, he chose to represent Portugal.
-At Euro 2016, he emerged as one of Portugal's best player as Portugal won their first ever international trophy.
+At Euro 2016, he emerged as one of Portugal's best players as Portugal won their first ever international trophy.
 He earned the Man of the Match in the Final against France.

 DM: Antonio Andre (Portugal)